Jenny Snyder Kozoroz

 An enthusiastic educator, Mrs. Kozoroz has been on the viola faculty at Old Dominion University, Denison University, Christopher Newport University, West Texas A&M, The Sewanee Music Festival and The New England Music Camp as an instructor, chamber music coach, advisor, and lecturer.
 She has been guest clinician at the Lawrence Conservatory of Music, the Ohio State University and the University of Montana.
 Mrs. Kozoroz has also taught at the Harlem School for the Arts where she was a member of the active West Side String Quartet which performed as a mentoring ensemble for inner city children.
 She also was the Director of the Milwaukee Youth Symphony Orchestra award winning Progressions program which is an intense string training program for underrepresented children in Milwaukee Public Schools.

-Presently Mrs. Kozoroz resides with her family in Brevard, NC, serves on the faculty of Brevard College, performs with the Asheville Symphony, and is the Program Director at the Brevard Music Center.
-In her spare time, she enjoys hiking with her husband, Michael and daughter Isabella, writing and singing, and has even been seen on a few music videos as well!
+Presently Mrs. Kozoroz resides with her family in Brevard, NC, serves on the faculty of Brevard College, is the Associate Principal Violist with the Asheville Symphony, and is the Program Director at the Brevard Music Center.
+In her spare time, she enjoys hiking with her family, writing and singing, and has even been seen on a few music videos as well!

 Mrs. Kozoroz can be heard on the Albany, Centaur and Summit record labels.